How to Get a Certified Copy of Your Divorce Decree in Nevada

 Other Counties

 If your divorce was filed in a county other than Clark or Washoe, contact the clerk of the district court in that county directly.
-Each county sets its own fees under NRS 19.013.
+Fees and request procedures vary by county.
 You will need the case number, the names of both parties, and the approximate date the divorce was finalized.

 How Many Certified Copies to Order